low-earth-orbit/login-page/README.md

 A toy project achieving user registration, login, logout, password reset, and contact form submission functionalities.

-Click [HERE](https://login.leohong.dev/) for the latest deployed version; You're welcome to test it, but please don't abuse it (e.g. create too many accounts).
+Click [HERE](https://login.leohong.dev/) for the latest deployed version; You're welcome to test it, but please don't abuse it (e.g. create too many accounts; or fetch the website too many times).

 ## Architecture